binkley/homebrewery-files/witch.md

   A sustained arc of crackling energy &mdash; hold your glare, and the magic holds too.

 ##### 🔍 Utility, Ritual & Trickery

+_We witches do so many things.
+It takes skill and judgment to pick the right ones._

 - **Animal Friendship** <br>
   Beasts of field, forest, air or waters recognize you.